webpack-contrib/html-minimizer-webpack-plugin/README.md

 # html-minimizer-webpack-plugin

-This plugin can use 2 tools to optimize and minify your HTML:
+This plugin can use 3 tools to optimize and minify your HTML:

+- [`swc`](https://github.com/swc-project/swc) - very fast Rust-based platform for the Web.
 - [`html-minifier-terser`](https://github.com/terser/html-minifier-terser) (by default) - JavaScript-based HTML minifier.
-- [`swc`](https://github.com/swc-project/swc) - very fast Rust-based platform for the Web.
+- [`@minify-html/node`](https://github.com/wilsonzlin/minify-html) - A Rust HTML minifier meticulously optimised for speed and effectiveness, with bindings for other languages.

 ## Getting Started